-Graduate Statistician (GradStat) is a grade of professional membership that formally recognises a member’s statistical qualifications for a period of 10 years.
+Graduate Statistician (GradStat) is a grade of professional membership that formally recognises a member’s statistical qualifications for a period of 10 years from the date awarded.

 You may be eligible for the Graduate Statistician award if you meet one of the criteria listed below – or for full details, download the notes for guidance (PDF):